coffeetops/coffeetops/README.md

-- hi there, i’m @coffeetops!
+- hi there, i’m @nataliamarq!
 - i'm currently an OSU student w/ a degree in cybersecurity + a currently working on my secondary in computer science.
 - i’m looking to collaborate on python projects, malware analysis, ethical hacking, threat hunting, DFIR etc.
 - want to reach me? email- ntsmz@pm.me and linkedin- www.linkedin.com/in/nataliasmarquez